springload/frontend-starter-kit/docs/frontend-checklist.md

 ##  CSS

 - [ ] Ensure form controls are dark theme compatible.
 Ie, that you don't rely on default background colours for form controls.
-Test this by setting `input,select{background:black}` as the first CSS rule and see if the rest of the site's styles override it correctly.
+Test this by setting `input,select,textarea {background:black}` as the first CSS rule and see if the rest of the site's styles override it correctly.
 - [ ] Print styles are defined and tested on all templates / pages.
 - [ ] CSS classes use a consistent naming methodology (BEM).
 - [ ] No vendor prefixes or IE filters in Sass (autoprefixer should handle this).